ahlusar1989/Akka-Play-Spark/README.md

 ## Model Training and Statistics

-The following diagram shows the actors involved in training the machine learning estimators and serving statistics about their predictive performance:
+The following outline demonstrates how the actors involved in training the machine learning estimators and serving statistics about their predictive performance:

 The __BatchTrainer__ receives a `Train` message as soon as a corpus (a collection of labeled Tweets) has been initialized.
 This corpus is initialized by the __CorpusInitializer__ and can either be created on-the-fly via Sparks `TwitterUtils.createStream` (with automatic labeling by using emoticons ":)" and ":(") or a static corpus provided by [Sentiment140](http://www.sentiment140.com/) which is read from a CSV file.
 Which one to choose can be configured via `ml.corpus.initialization.streamed` in `application.conf`.
 For batch training we use the high-level `org.apache.spark.ml` API.
 We use _Grid Search Cross Validation_ to get the best hyperparameters for our `LogisticRegression` model.